charlesparvin/magic-matrix-bot/README.md

 # “MagicMatrix" Bot

-MagicMatrix is a bot built with NodeJS for the [Matrix](http://www.matrix.org) chat system based on [hello-matrix-bot](https://gitlab.com/argit/hello-matrix-bot/)
+MagicMatrix is a bot meant to help MTG players (and specifically MTG Arena) using the [Matrix](http://www.matrix.org) chat system

-Tested on Windows 7 and Linux Ubuntu 16.04 LTS with NodeJS v8.11.1 and NPM v5.6.0
+It's built with NodeJS, the code is based on [hello-matrix-bot](https://gitlab.com/argit/hello-matrix-bot/) and it has been successfully tested on Windows 7 and Linux Ubuntu 16.04 LTS with NodeJS v8.11.1 and NPM v5.6.0

 # Installation